 The sensor linearity is measured in the Lab with calibrated spectrometer.
-This is a camera type specific calibration.

 Below figure shows the linearity of the raw sensor and after flat fielding:

 Sensor noise shows image noise with respect to the image center measured at an aperture of 5.6 with exposure time of 10msec.